techscouter/semantic-xr/semanticXrInstructions.md

     Note: in case of two eyes' inputs for example in VR or glasses-based AR that would require pairs of images - one for each eye - this could be achieved using the existing support for multiple points of view (they would just be associated with the same player - left eye and right eye).

     In the future new types of images can be added, for example: semanticLevelOfDetail etc.
+* `pointsOfCollisionPrediction` : points in space from which collision prediction data is generated.
+  * `semanticSpatialEntityId` : the pointOfCollisionPrediction itself is a semanticSpatialEntity with location, rotation etc.
+  * `source` : semanticSpatialEntityId of the entity which is the source of this pointOfCollisionPrediction (for example the player, a hand, a finger, a controller etc.).
-* `collisionDetection` : what the player would collide with if they would have moved in a specific direction.
+  * `collisionPrediction` : what the semanticSpatialEntityId would collide with if it would have moved in a specific direction, for example what the player would collide with if they would have moved in a specific direction or if their hand would move in a specific direction.
 Could enable for example to assist players with low vision with indication of what's in front of them or with footsteps sounds that fit the type of surface that the player walks on.
-  * `directionName` : one of predefined direction names ('forward', 'backward', 'up' and 'down').
+    * `directionName` : one of predefined direction names ('forward', 'backward', 'left', 'right', 'up' and 'down').
-  * `semanticSpatialEntityId` : the id of the entity the player would collide with.
+    * `semanticSpatialEntityId` : the id of the entity that the player\ hand\ finger\ controller etc. would collide with.
+For example, a finger-based point of collision prediction would enable identifying what the finger points at and if it's a text then read it.
+As another example, a hand-based point of collision prediction would enable identifying what the hand waves at and read aloud the name or instructions of the pointed entity etc.
-  * `name` : the name of the entity the player would collide with.
+    * `name` : the name of the entity that the player\ hand\ finger\ controller etc. would collide with.
     * `distance` : the distance until collision.
+    * `collisionPredictionMethod` : the method by which collision prediction is computed (for example, a line trace, a box trace, a sphere trace, tracing using the shape of the `source` entity etc.)
+    * `collisionPredictionHitPoint` : semanticSpatialEntityId of the extrapolated hit point of this pointOfCollisionPrediction with the 3D space in the specific direction.
     * `directionRotation` : an alternative to directionName to provide parameters of an arbitrary direction.
       * `pitch`, `yaw`, `roll` : rotation parameters of the entity.

 * `audio` : audio related semantic entities which could enable customized closed captions for example (3rd party developer can enable different fonts, background and foreground colors, names of speakers, speech direction indication etc.).
   * `voices`